trampgeek/jobe/README.md

 File PUTs are supported but not POSTs.
 When used by CodeRunner, file IDs are MD5 checksums of the file contents.

+Since version 1.6, the Jobe server cleans the file cache whenever available disk space drops below 5% of the disk size.
+It simply deletes all files that haven't been used for 2 days or more, so the server must have enough free disk space to stay below 95% full for at least two whole days of running.
+For CodeRunner clients this should not be a problem unless question authors enable large classes of students to attach large files to their submissions.
+Support files attached by question authors are unlikely to be a problem; a Jobe server at the University of Canterbury serving a large Moodle client with many thousands of questions accumulated only 200 MB of support files over several years.

 For sandboxing, Jobe uses the [domjudge](http://domjudge.org) *runguard* program to run student jobs with restrictions on resource